giacomo-piccoli/epinio-app/README.md

-This Aplication is just a Area calculator
+This Aplication is just a Simple Api

 Preparing the enviroment for the aplication
 For this aplication is recomended to use Minikube, so if you dont have install following the Oficial Doc:https://minikube.sigs.k8s.io/docs/start/